-"Accounting Officer "Act" or "MFMA" "days" means a person appointed by the Municipality in terms of Section 82 of the Local Government: Municipal Structures Act.
-1998 (Act No. 117 of 1998) and who is the head of administration and also the Municipal Manager for the Municipality. means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); means any day of the week except Saturday, Sunday and public holidays as determined in the Public Holidays Act, 1994 (Act No. 36 "CFO" of1994) means Chief Financial Officer of the Municipality; "CIDB means Construction Industry Development Board "close family means: member" (a) spouse or partner (b) parent (c) children "closing date" means the time and day specified in the bid documents and/or advertisement of the receipt of bids. "competitive bidding process" means a competitive bidding process referred to in clause 12 (1) (f) of this Policy; "competitive bid" means a bid in terms of a competitive bidding process; "contract" means the agreement that results from the acceptance of a bid by the Municipality; "disability" means, in respect of a person, a permanent impairment of a physical, intellectual, or sensory function, which results in restricted, or lack of, ability to perform an activity in the manner, or within the range, considered normal for a human being. "delegation" in relation to a duty, includes an instruction a request to perform or to n" in relation to a duty, includes an instruction a request to perform or to assist in performing the duty.
+Accounting Officer means a person appointed by the Municipality in terms of Section 82 of the Local Government: Municipal Structures Act.
+1998 (Act No. 117 of 1998) and who is the head of administration and also the Municipal Manager for the Municipality.
+Act" or "MFMA means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); Days means any day of the week except Saturday, Sunday and public holidays as determined in the Public Holidays Act, 1994 (Act No. 36 of 1994) CFO means Chief Financial Officer of the Municipality.
+CIDB means Construction Industry Development Board. means Close Family (a) Spouse or partner Member (b) Parent (c) Children Closing Date means the time and day specified in the bid documents and/or advertisement for the receipt of bids.
+Competitive Bidding Process means a competitive bidding process referred to in clause 12 (1) (f) of this Policy.
+Competitive Bid means A bid in terms of a competitive bidding process.
+Contract means the agreement that results from the acceptance of a bid by the Municipality.
+Disability means a permanent impairment of a physical, intellectual, or sensory function, which results in restricted or lack of ability to perform an activity in a normal manner.
+Delegation means in relation to a duty, includes an instruction or a request to perform or assist in performing the duty.
+Emergency means an unforeseeable and sudden event with harmful or potentially harmful consequences for the municipality which requires urgent action.